 First, unless a soap contains a large amount of excess alkali, it could test within a “normal” pH range for handmade soap (between 8 and 10).
 And, if given enough time to cure, lye-heavy soap could eventually test normal as carbon dioxide works its magic on free alkali.
 (Fun fact: sodium hydroxide + carbon dioxide = sodium carbonate, which is soda ash!)

-Plus, handmade soap fresh out of the mold could be unfinished, in that saponification is not fully complete.
+Plus, if you pH test handmade soap fresh out of the mold the soap could be unfinished.
+Saponification may not be fully complete.
 How quickly a properly made soap saponifies depends on the oils used (or the fatty acid profile of the formula), as well as the temperature of the soap and the environment, and can range from as little as 24 hours to multiple weeks.

-The second reason this can be flawed is that soap can saponify unevenly.
+The second reason using pH testing soap as a indication of excess alkali can be flawed is that soap can saponify unevenly.
 For instance, the middle of a batch of soap typically saponifies quicker, if gelled, while the exterior edges don’t saponify as quickly.
 The top of a batch of soap could be slightly more alkaline, as the water (which carries the lye) evaporates out of the soap.
 Or in such cases of lye-heavy soaps, the lye solution or undissolved lye crystals can concentrate in pockets or specific areas in the final soap.
-Unless a soapmaker tests just the right area of the soap, they could come out with a pH rating that ignores the presence of excess alkali.
+Unless a soapmaker pH tests soap in just the right area, they could come out with a rating that ignores the presence of excess alkali.

 Does this negate the usefulness of pH testing handmade soap?
 Yes and no!

-It’s much easier to identify lye-heavy soaps through visual cues, like the presence of liquid pockets or crystallization.
-If there is an unknown liquid or substances seeping out of a soap, a pH test can help you identify if the liquid is lye solution or separated oil, fragrance, or another additive.
-Using pH testing to confirm a suspicion when troubleshooting handmade soap is the first step in knowing how to correct it.
+It’s much easier to identify lye-heaviness through visual cues, like the presence of liquid pockets or crystallization, rather than pH testing soap.
+If there is an unknown liquid or substances seeping out of a soap, a pH test can help you identify if the liquid is lye solution or separated oil, fragrance, or another additive. pH testing handmade your soap to confirm a suspicion when troubleshooting is the first step in knowing how to correct it.

-Essentially, if a soap tests as an abnormally high pH, then you know you need to either neutralize or continue cooking the soap (in the case of liquid or hot process soapmaking), or rebatch it (in the case of cold process soap).
+Essentially, pH testing your soap show an abnormally high pH, then you know you need to either neutralize or continue cooking the soap (in the case of liquid or hot process soapmaking), or rebatch it (in the case of cold process soap).
 To neutralize or rebatch soap, you must first figure out how much excess alkali is present – either by reviewing your procedure (hence why it’s important to check/calibrate your scale, detail your process, and use self-check measures to ensure accuracy) or titration to measure alkalinity.
 Scientific Soapmaking and Liquid Soapmaking are two books that detail the entire titration process!